vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls
 create -v volume_1:/volumes busybox</pre>

-## Mount an Existing Volume on a Container <a id="mount"></a>
+## Mount Existing vSphere-Backed Volumes on Containers <a id="mount"></a>
-Mounting existing volumes on containers is subject to the following limitations:
+If your volume store is in a vSphere datastore, mounting existing volumes on containers is subject to the following limitations:

-- vSphere Integrated Containers Engine currently supports mounting a volume on only one container at a time.
+- vSphere Integrated Containers currently supports mounting a volume that is backed by vSphere on only one container at a time.
 - Docker does not support unmounting a volume from a container, whether that container is running or not.
 When you mount a volume on a container by using `docker create -v`,  that volume remains mounted on the container until you remove the container.
 When you have removed the container you can mount the volume onto a new container.
 - If you intend to create and mount a volume on one container, remove that container, and then mount the same volume on another container, use a named volume.
 It is possible to mount an anonymous volume on one container, remove that container, and then mount the anonymous volume on another container, but it is not recommended to do so.